mariohernandez/d8_components/README.md

 # Component Driven Development
+The component-driven development workshop focuses on 3 areas:
+1. Building components in Twig using a living styleguide.
+2. Prepping Drupal environment in preparation for component integration.
+3. Integrate components with Drupal.

+These three areas are covered in my blog series "[Integrating Components with Drupal](https://www.mediacurrent.com/blog/integrating-components-drupal-8-part-1)".
+The workshop will use many of the techniques and approaches on the blog series with updates based on latest best practices.

 ### Local environment setup

-In order to follow along in the Component Driven Development workshop, please ensure the following setup is complete prior to starting the workshop.
+In order to follow along in this workshop, please ensure the following setup is complete prior to starting the workshop.

 ## The Tools
 * [Homebrew](https://brew.sh/): Package manager for OSx